-The carrying values of properties under development and properties held for development were HK\$1,134 million and HK\$2,822 million respectively as at December 31, 2018.
+The carrying values of properties under development, properties held for sale and properties held for development were HK\$403 million, HK\$1,309 million and HK\$2,653 million respectively as at December 31, 2019.

-For the properties under development in Japan with carrying value of HK\$1,134 million and the properties held for development in Hong Kong with carrying value of HK\$2,172 million, management determined the net realisable values of the properties using the discounted cash flow forecast or residual method, wherever appropriate, which involved significant estimates and assumptions such wherever as selling prices, construction costs and discount rate.
+For the properties under development and properties held for sale in Japan with the carrying value of HK\$291 million and HK\$1,309 million respectively and the properties held for development in Hong Kong with the carrying value of HK\$2,174 million, management determined the net realisable values of the properties using the discounted cash flow forecast or residual method, wherever appropriate, which involved significant estimates and assumptions such as selling prices, construction costs and discount rate.

-For the properties held for development in Thailand with carrying value of HK\$650 million, management determined the net realisable value of the properties by the direct comparison approach, which involved the use of estimates and assumptions including recent sales price of similar properties with adjustments for any difference in nature, locality and condition of the properties.
+For the properties under development and properties held for development in Thailand with the carrying value of HK\$112 million and HK\$479 million respectively, management determined the net realisable value of the properties by the direct comparison approach, which involved the use of estimates and assumptions including recent sales price of similar properties with adjustments for any difference in nature, locality and condition of the properties.

-Based on their determination of these net realisable values, management concluded that the carrying values of the properties under development and properties held for development were appropriate.
-Our procedures in relation to management's assessment of the carrying values of properties under development and properties held for development included:
+Based on their determination of these net realisable values, management concluded that the carrying values of the properties under development, properties held for sale and properties held for development were appropriate.

+Our procedures in relation to management's assessment of the carrying value of properties under development, properties held for sale and properties held for development included:

-- Assessing the appropriateness of the methodologies used by management for the assessments of the net realisable values of properties under development and properties held for development; - For the properties under development in Japan with the carrying value of HK\$1,134 million and properties held for development in Hong Kong with carrying value of HK\$2,172 million, comparing the estimated selling prices, construction costs and discount rate used in the assessments to our independently formed market expectations and country-specific market and industry data.
-We also performed sensitivity analysis on the key assumptions used in the assessments; and - For the properties held for development in Thailand with carrying value of HK\$650 million, comparing management's estimates of selling prices for similar properties to market data.
+- Assessing the appropriateness of the methodologies used by management for the assessments of the net realisable value of properties under development, properties held for sale and properties held for development; - For the properties under development and properties held for sale in Japan with the carrying value of HK\$291 million and HK\$1,309 million respectively and the properties held for development in Hong Kong with the carrying value of HK\$2,174 million, comparing the estimated selling prices, construction costs or discount rate used in the assessments to our independently formed market expectations and country-specific market and industry data.
+We also performed sensitivity analysis on the key assumptions used in the assessments; and - For the properties under development and properties held for development with the carrying value of HK\$112 million and HK\$479 million respectively, comparing management's estimates of selling prices for similar properties to market data.
 We also considered whether the adjusting factors used in management's assessment fell within a reasonable range with reference to our property industry knowledge in the country which the properties are located.
 We also performed sensitivity analysis on the key assumptions used in the assessment.

-We found the carrying values of the properties under development and properties held for development to be supported by the available evidence.
+We found the carrying values of the properties under development, properties held for sale and properties held for development to be supported by the available evidence.